PhotonicsTUL/PLaSK/doc/xpl/boundary_conditions.rst

       .. xml:contents::

+         One of the following tag can be used instead of the ``place`` attribute if more detailed description of the boundary condition location is required:

          .. xml:tag:: <place>

             Set location of boundary condition.
-This tag can be used instead of the ``place`` attribute if more detailed description of the boundary condition location is required.
 Its attributes are mesh-specific.
 Below there are most common examples of attribute sets for rectangular or triangular meshes:

             **Boundary conditions at the side of some object or the whole mesh:**